 Bills (factures) include VAT (TVA), and are sent every two months.
 They can be paid by direct debit, by cheque, by credit card, TIP (Titre Interbancaire de Paiement) or online.

 Registration for online payments requires the Orange client number (printed at the top of an invoice) and a RIB.

-- For an interactive map to find the address and contact details of a local Orange agency: Click here
+- The Orange interactive map has the address and contact details of a local Orange agency

-- For a complete guide of the fees for landline service: Click here (in French)
+- Orange provide a complete guide of the fees for landline service (in French)

 Second Home in France

 A landline telephone service in a second property or holiday home (résidence secondaire) can be made temporarily dormant in times of absence.